its-rlee/SmartBoba/README.md

 ## Acknowledgements

-- OpenAI for providing powerful AI models
 - Flutter and Dart teams for the wonderful framework
+- Google for providing powerful AI models
 - Boba tea shops everywhere for the inspiration

 ## Screenshots